airawat/cascading.accumulo/examples/ReadMe.txt

 Sample program 3:
 ===================
-Transposes data in a flat format in HDFS to an Accumulo-ish layout and writes to HDFS
+Transposes data in a flat format in HDFS to an Accumulo-like layout and writes to HDFS

 Sample program 4:
 ===================